saschanaz/types-web/README.md

 It's possible that the type is too specific or too general.
 First you need to check whether `inputfiles/overridingTypes.jsonc` or `inputfiles/addedTypes.jsonc` have a relevant item, which can be fixed if exists.
 If they don't, add one in `overridingTypes.jsonc`.
 Run `npm run build && npm run baseline-accept` to make sure the resulting changes are what you want.

 If you are familiar with Web IDL, you may also want to check whether the upstream IDL itself can be made more specific.
-Doing so will reduce the need for manual overridings in this repository and thus can be more helpful.
+Doing so will reduce the need for manual overrides in this repository and thus can be more helpful.

 # This repo